junxit/us-congress-bills-113/metadata.md

 - 2014-05-23 — Message on Senate action sent to the House.
 - 2014-05-23 — Received in the House.
 - 2014-05-23 — Referred to the House Committee on House Administration.
+- 2014-06-09 — Considered under suspension of the rules. (consideration: CR H5136-5137)
+- 2014-06-09 — DEBATE - The House proceeded with forty minutes of debate on S. Con.
+Res.
+36.
+- 2014-06-09 — Mrs. Miller (MI) moved to suspend the rules and agree to the resolution.
+- 2014-06-09 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5136)
+- 2014-06-09 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5136)